La Abadía del Crimen: Gameplay

 The player controls the movement of the friar Fra William (mistakenly described as a monk in the user manual).
 The player also has the possibility of controlling the movement of the novice Adso within the same screen in which Fra William is.
 If the key for controlling the novice is not pressed, he follows Fra William most of the time.
 The game features other characters representing the monks of the abbey who behave according to programmed artificial intelligence to move throughout the mapping of the abbey and show a series of dialogs shown by written text which is moved along the lower part of the screen.

 An extensive mapping of the abbey is represented in a large series of screens with 3D isometric graphics.
 A series of objects has to be collected in order to successfully complete the game.
 The action occurs in seven days subdivided in different Canonical hours.
 The time (day + current hour) is indicated at the bottom left of the screen.

 The game starts with the abbot welcoming Fra William and explaining that a monk has disappeared.
 He also explains to Fra William that he is obligated to obey the orders of the abbot and the rules of the monastery, attend religious services and meals and stay in his cell at night while the research of the crimes is pursued.
 During the game, the novice Adso would remind players when they have to attend offices and meals, and players can just follow him if they forget the way to the church or the refectory.

-If the player disobeys any orders, or are late for services or meals, then their obsequium level, indicated on the bottom right-hand-side of the screen, will drop (obsequium is Latin for subservience or obedience).
+If the player disobeys any orders, or is late for services or meals, then their obsequium level, indicated on the bottom right-hand-side of the screen, will drop (obsequium is Latin for subservience or obedience).
 If the player's obsequium level drops to zero, the abbot will not tolerate their disrespect any longer, and the player is asked to leave the abbey, while missing a prayer office or being caught wandering around at night results in immediate expulsion - both mean that the game is over.